 Volume 57 Issue 7 July 2007

-John A. Kirk recalls the dramatic events at Little Rock, Arkansas, fifty years ago this month, when a stand-off over the granting of black students access to integrated education brought the civil rights agenda to international attention.
+John A. Kirk recalls the dramatic events at Little Rock, Arkansas, when a stand-off over the granting of black students access to integrated education brought the civil rights agenda to international attention.

 Martin Evans talks to the historian of science Rebecca Stott about her new novel in which she explores unexplained events in the life of Isaac Newton, and considers the interactions between past and present.

 Napoleon and Alexander I of Russia signed a peace treaty on 7 July, 1807.

 Mark Bryant discovers the world’s first cartoon character, who sold large numbers of books, and all manner of merchandising.